apache/zeppelin/docs/quickstart/explorezeppelinui.md

 On the left of the page are listed all existing notes.
 Those notes are stored by default in the `$ZEPPELIN_HOME/notebook` folder.

 You can filter them by name using the input text form.
-You can also create an new note, refresh the list of existing notes (in case you manually copy them into the `$ZEPPELIN_HOME/notebook` folder) and import a note.
+You can also create a new note, refresh the list of existing notes (in case you manually copy them into the `$ZEPPELIN_HOME/notebook` folder) and import a note.

 <img src="../assets/themes/zeppelin/img/ui-img/notes_management.png" width="230px" />